 [First Schedule omitted under the Reprints Act 1984 s.
 7(4)(e) and (f).]

-Second Schedule

-[Section 5.]

-Rules for the conduct of the Board
+Second Schedule — Rules for the conduct of the Board

+[s.
+5.]

+[Heading amended by No. 19 of 2010 s.
+4.]

+1. Chairman

-1. The chairman shall be the executive officer of the Board.
+The chairman shall be the executive officer of the Board.

+[Clause 1 amended by No. 19 of 2010 s.
+51.]

+2. Execution of documents

-2. Every appointment and every order, notice, certificate or other document of the Board relating to the execution of this Act shall be sufficiently authenticated if signed by the chairman or any 2 members of the Board.
+Every appointment and every order, notice, certificate or other document of the Board relating to the execution of this Act shall be sufficiently authenticated if signed by the chairman or any 2 members of the Board.

+[Clause 2 amended by No. 19 of 2010 s.
+51.]

+3. Quorum

-3. No business shall be transacted at any meeting of the Board unless at least 3 of the members are present when such business is transacted.
+No business shall be transacted at any meeting of the Board unless at least 3 of the members are present when such business is transacted.

+[Clause 3 amended by No. 19 of 2010 s.
+51.]

+4. Chairman to preside

-4. The chairman shall preside at all meetings at which he is present.
+(1) The chairman shall preside at all meetings at which he is present.
 In the absence of the chairman, the members present shall elect from their number a chairman for the day.

-The chairman, or, in his absence, the chairman for the day, shall have a vote, and, when there is an equal division of votes upon any question, shall have a second or casting vote.
+(2) The chairman, or, in his absence, the chairman for the day, shall have a vote, and, when there is an equal division of votes upon any question, shall have a second or casting vote.

+[Clause 4 amended by No. 19 of 2010 s.
+51.]

+5. Voting

-5. All powers vested in the Board may be exercised by the majority of the members present at any meeting duly held, and all questions shall be decided by a majority and by open voting.
+(1) All powers vested in the Board may be exercised by the majority of the members present at any meeting duly held, and all questions shall be decided by a majority and by open voting.

-At all meetings, save as herein otherwise provided, all members present shall vote.
+(2) At all meetings, save as herein otherwise provided, all members present shall vote.